 I finished my project with a concert in my last Suffolk church, St Bartholomew’s, Orford, on 4th September 2021.
 The total came to 504 churches plus 7 additional historic chapels and churches!
 I am now writing a book about it.

 - The Suffolk Historic Churches Trust, which provides grants towards the maintenance and repair of Suffolk’s churches;

 - The Churches Conservation Trust, which cares for over 20 of Suffolk’s redundant medieval churches; and

 - The Suffolk Wildlife Trust, which supports and advises churches in the management of churchyards for wildlife.

 I would love to reach my target of raising £1000 for each of these three charities by the time my project finishes.
 If you value Suffolk’s churches and have enjoyed my blog or concerts over the last 4+ years, please do consider making a donation.

 Please choose from the links below to find out more about all the other aspects and outcomes of this project – still ongoing!

 I am planning to make a CD recording in a Suffolk church as a lasting memento of my church tour.
 I have completed a Crowdfunding campaign for this recording, which will include a commissioned solo cello piece by Benjamin Ellin.
-This commission will be premiered at my very last church, Orford.
+This commission will be premiered at a launch concert.
 Please click here or visit www.crowdfunder.co.uk/suffolk-church-recording for more information.